 About

-After defending my PhD in July 2025, I began a postdoctoral research fellowship in the Department of Family Medicine at Dalhousie University.
+After defending my PhD in July 2024, I began a Postdoctoral Research Fellowship in the Department of Family Medicine at Dalhousie University.
 Supervised by Dr. Ruth Lavergne, I am leading mixed methods, multi-provincial studies aimed at understanding the impacts of population aging on primary care needs and capacity.

 I completed my post-secondary education at McMaster University (PhD, Health Research Methodology, 2024) and the University of Waterloo (BSc, Honours Health Studies, 2019).
 I developed interests in health services and aging research while completing cooperative education terms in a variety of health care settings during my undergraduate studies.